Women's health and women's healthcare concept with uterus

 Gynecological diseases in general can be divided into three large groups:

-– Inflammatory, including viral and venereal,
+- Inflammatory, including viral and venereal diseases,

-Causes of psychosomatic illnesses
+Causes of psychosomatic diseases

 Programs and cost